Skip to main content

 Local Setup

+ESHERIA_DEFAULT_PACK_ID is an optional client preference chosen by you; it is not a server-side jurisdiction default.
+Pack-specific commands still accept an explicit pack ID.
 For long-running services, store keys in the host secret manager and inject them as environment variables at runtime.

 Test A Key